 The technical depth of USGS scientists and engineers brings an additional important dimension to the research activities of the DOE Methane Hydrate R&D Program.
 In the Arctic, the USGS has been involved for decades in geological and geophysical investigations that are helping scientists understand the full extent of the hydrate resource and the interaction of gas hydrates with the environment.
 USGS research on marine hydrates is making important advances in our understanding of the occurrence and potential hazard of encountering subsurface gas hydrates during drilling in the northern GoM and providing the baseline information needed to support a future shift to research drilling to meet gas hydrates objectives on the U.S. Atlantic margin .
 This information will provide industry with better tools and data as oil and gas development moves into areas where gas hydrates could present potential hazards.
 USGS scientists are leaders in developing and applying new laboratory tools and techniques to better understand reservoir properites of hydrate-bearing sediments recovered in conventional and pressure cores.
 USGS and DOE scientists and engineers, along with industry, will continue to work together to gain a better understanding of the nature and distribution of marine and permafrost-associated gas hydrates in an effort to develop this valuable resource.

-The USGS has been granted access to two 1.2 m pressurized cores collected during the May 2017 coring expedition in the GoM.
-USGS personnel will travel to the University of Texas at Austin (UTA) to transport the cores back to Wood Hole via a rented refrigerated truck in December 2018.
-Collaborative research plans have been developed with Prof. Sheng Dai at Georgia Tech and Dr. Joel Johnson of the University of New Hampshire (UNH).
-The scientific work on the cores is intended to assess mechanical, transport, and index property differences between the two primary facies identified by UTA (gas hydrate rich, presumably coarser-grain sediment, and lower gas hydrate content, presumably higher clay-content sediment).
+USGS personnel successfully transferred two 1.2 m pressurized cores collected during the May 2017 coring expediton in the GoM, from the University of Texas at Austin (UTA) to Woods Hole.
+The cores were transferred in DOT approved storage chambers via a rented refrigerated truck.
 The cores will undergo initial analysis in the USGS’s HyPrCal laboratory.
 Follow-up tests will be conducted on subsections of the cores at Georgia Tech and UNH.